SquareBracketAssociates/101-OOP/Chapters/SimpleLan/Simple-LAN-Definition.md

 #### Exercise: Redefining the method `accept:`

-Define the method `accept: aPacket` so that if the workstation is the destination of the packet, the following message is written into the Transcript.
+Define the method `accept: aPacket` so that if the workstation is the destination of the packet, a message is written into the Transcript.
 When the packets are not addressed to the workstation they are sent to the next node of the current one.

 The following two scenarios illustrate the expected behavior.
-First the
+First the one send a packet to the first node.

 ```